fxlin/p4-fs/lite/README.md

 The image file is a byte-to-byte dump of a small disk.
 The disk size is 2MB.

 ```
-# grab the file from this git repo, and unzip it
+# grab the file from this git repo (path: lite/disk.img.gz), and unzip it
 gzip -d disk.img.gz
 ```